Where did horses first evolve?

 When were the first tame horses?

 But around 4000 BC, people in Central Asia began to tame horses, to domesticate them, to eat them and to use them to carry things.
 It was probably the Yamnaya, living around the Caspian Sea in Central Asia, who first tamed horses for their own use.
+(This is about the same time that people in Sudan tamed donkeys.)

 The first horses may have been too small to carry people.
 They pulled wagons instead (but it’s also possible that some people were riding horses).